scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   </tr>
 </table>

 `properties`.
-Bitmask of miscellaneous bits of metadata:
+Bitmask of miscellaneous bits of metadata.
 See [Languages](#language) for information on how definitions in supported languages map onto these properties.